AykutHacioglu4/data-structures-csharp-projects/README.md

 ### 1. Road Distance and Shortest Path Analysis

 This project analyzes road distance data between Turkish cities and İzmir districts.
-It uses matrix-based data structures and file processing techniques to read distance data from external files, represent locations as graph nodes, and calculate shortest paths between non-neighboring locations.
+Distance data is read from external files, stored in matrix-based structures, and processed as a graph.

-The project applies Dijkstra's shortest path algorithm to compare predefined road distances with calculated shortest-path values.
-The results are written to output files for analysis.
+The application uses Dijkstra's algorithm to calculate the shortest paths between locations.
+It compares predefined distance values with calculated shortest-path results and writes the output to result files.

+The main purpose of this project is to show how graph representation and shortest path algorithms can be applied to real-world-like road distance data.

 #### Main Features

 * Reads city and district distance data from external files
-* Stores distance information using arrays and matrices
+* Stores distance values using arrays and matrices
+* Represents locations as graph nodes
-* Represents neighborhood relationships with dictionary-based structures
+* Uses neighborhood relationships for graph traversal
-* Applies Dijkstra's algorithm for shortest path calculation
+* Applies Dijkstra's shortest path algorithm
-* Compares predefined distances with calculated shortest-path results
+* Compares existing distance values with calculated shortest paths
-* Generates output files for result analysis
+* Writes calculated results to output files

 #### Concepts Used

 * Arrays
 * Matrices
+* Jagged arrays
 * Dictionaries
 * File I/O
 * Graph representation